ACI Board of Directors

 Mary received her Bachelor’s degree and then her Master’s degree in Nursing from the University of South Florida, Tampa, in 1986.
 She attained her Doctorate Degree in Health Services from Walden University in 2006.
 Her dissertation research presented an integrative approach on the effects of auricular, micro-current, neuro-stimulation in combination with addiction education, behavioral training and coaching support.
 This research was published in Journal of Addictions Nursing as a CE Feature (2008).
 Dr. Bonnette has offered multiple presentations on this topic at international conferences in the USA and in Lyon, France.
 She has effectively worked with nicotine addicted smokers and vapors for more than 25 years.
 Currently, Dr. Bonnette has a private practice in Fort Meyers, Florida, using a multifaceted approach that includes electro-auriculotherapy as a primary component in health care treatment.
 Dr. Bonnette is a Founding Board Member of the Auriculotherapy Certification Institute.

 Christie Berry served as an Emergency Medical Technician while in the US Army from 1985 to 1987.
 She holds a Doctorate in Education, a Master’s in Human Services Counseling from Liberty University, and holds several Natural Health Certifications.
-Her current health care certifications include Acu-Detox Specialist through NADA and Certified Auriculotherapist through the Auriculotherapy Certification Institute with additional education in Advanced Auriculotherapy through the Raphael Nogier School of Clinical Auriculotherapy and is a member of Acupuncturists without Boarders providing trauma relief after devastating events.
+Her current healthcare certifications include Acu-Detox Specialist through NADA and Certified Auriculotherapist through ACI.
+Christie has additional education in Advanced Auriculotherapy through the Raphael Nogier School of Clinical Auriculotherapy and she is a member of Acupuncturists Without Borders , providing trauma relief after devastating events.
 She received a Level 3 Medical Missionary Certification for Natural Health and Healing through the Centurion Bible School of Health.
 Christie has researched the use of auriculotherapy for Autism Spectrum Disorders and trauma.
 She has been in private practice as a natural health practitioner and health coach since 1997.
-She trains physicians, health care professionals and mental health professionals for certification in Auriculotherapy for the Auriculotherapy Certification Institute and provides education to the community through training, health fairs, presentations, and local education centers.
 She has established a free clinic for military related stress disorders in her community and works with the local Vet Center providing auriculotherapy for traumatic stress.
-Her publication and research topics include home education for students with special needs and learning styles, auriculotherapy for autism spectrum, and auriculotherapy for trauma and suicidal ideations.

 Ray received his U.S. Navy wings at age 19 as a Naval Flight Officer.
 Ray later obtained his dental degree from the Medical College of Georgia, School of Dentistry, in 1975.
 In addition to his dental practice, Dr. Barnum has investigated the basic electronic features of auriculotherapy instruments, focusing on the transcutaneous electrical stimulation properties of the Stim Flex instrument developed by Dr. Jim Shores.
 Dr. Barnum has transcribed over 30 video recordings by Dr. Shores of auriculotherapy training going back to the 1970’s, converting them onto DVD and electronic storage media.
 He has collected several volumes of scientific papers and textbooks related to auriculotherapy, attempting to discover a solid theoretical basis for the physiological and electrical properties of auriculotherapy.
 He is currently working on making the videos accessible online.